redhotvengeance/redhotvengeance.com/_posts/2012-09-03-out-of-the-ashes.markdown

 **POOF!**

-…and the blog becometh.
+...and the blog becometh.

-As with all blogs born (or reborn, or third-born…multi-born?), this is the obligatory, *"Oh hey, check out my blog being launched!"* first post.
+As with all blogs born (or reborn, or third-born...multi-born?), this is the obligatory, *"Oh hey, check out my blog being launched!"* first post.

-The excitement…you can almost taste it.
+The excitement...you can almost taste it.
 It's palpably palpable.

 But how about something actually worth *reading*?
 Personally, I enjoy learning a bit about the technology stack behind a site.
 The first post seems as good a post as any to discuss some of the gears and cogs making this blog turn.